Confederate Railroad Construction Plans

 Blue Mountain, Al. to Rome, Ga.

 This was a 61-mile extension of the Alabama & Tennessee River Railroad to make a connection in the rear of the Army of Tennessee so that it could be supplied without relying solely on the Western & Atlantic RR.
 The route was easy and grading almost completed.
-The Georgia portion of the road was chartered in Georgia as the Georgia & Alabama RR; George Wadsworth was the Chief Engineer.
-The 22-mile Alabama side of the road was called the Alabama & Georgia RR and had C. H. Smith as its Secretary.
+The Georgia portion of the road was chartered in Georgia as the Georgia & Alabama RR; Alfred Shorter was the first President of the Georgia road, followed by A. M. Sloan, C. M. Pennington was Chief Engineer in 1861 and George Wadsworth was in 1862 and 1863.
+The 22-mile Alabama side of the road was called the Alabama & Georgia RR.
+Charles H. Smith appears to have been Secretary and Treasurer for both roads.
+This road was planned well before the war and the Georgia Legislature had given Rome permission to subscribe $100,000 to the road at that time.

 OR Series 1, Vol. 17, Part 2, Page 756